 You can book travel here on FlyFrontier.com for unaccompanied minors.

 The following procedures are in place to ensure unaccompanied minors have a safe and fun experience flying Frontier:

 - Unaccompanied minors may travel on any nonstop Frontier flight, including international flights.
 Unaccompanied minors are not allowed to travel on flights that make a stop between the origin and destination or on connecting itineraries.

 - We charge a service fee per direction for unaccompanied minor travel to cover extra handling, a beverage, and a snack.
 One fee is assessed for multiple children in the same reservation.

-For Economy and Classic Plus tickets purchased on or after April 28, 2014, the fee for an unaccompanied minor is $100 each way.
+For all tickets purchased on or after April 28, 2014, the fee for an unaccompanied minor is $100 each way.